-Impacted areas and non-impacted areas are to be defined by HUD, and areas of concentrated poverty are defined by Metropolitan Council
+Impacted areas and non-impacted areas are to be defined by HUD, and areas of concentrated poverty are defined by Metropolitan Council.
+(7 points)

-Points 5 No Further Subsidy: The project will be fully funded with the inclusion of the Income Housing Tax Credits and/or will require no further HRA subsidy, example Metropolitan Council funds, if awarded the Credits. ne 2015 Low cept DEED or (5 points) 6.
-6. Homelessness: The project, new production or substantial renovation, provides affordable housing with supportive services to occupancy by homeless households.
-(1-5 points) a.
-At least 10% of tax credit units assist homeless residents (1 point) b.
-At least 20% of tax credit units assist homeless residents (3 points) c.
-100% of tax credit units assist homeless residents (5 points) 7.
-Senior Housing: The project conforms to LIHTC threshold number 1, and residents 55 years of age or older. d serves only (5 points) 8.
-Intermediary Costs (soft costs): Points will be given to projects on a slidi intermediary costs based on percentage of total project costs.
-For selected percentage will be enforced at issuance of IRS Form 8609.
-1
+7. No Further Subsider The project will be fully funded with the inclusion of the 2019 Law No Further Subsidy: The project will be fully funded with the inclusion Income Housing Tax Credits and/or will require no further HRA subsidy, , except DEED or Metropolitan Council funds, if awarded the Credits.
+(5 points) 8.

+Homelessness: The project, new production or substantial renovation, provides affordable housing with supportive services to occupancy by homeless households.\ a.
+At least 10% of tax credit units assist homeless residents (1 point)

+(1-5 points)

+Points

+b.
+At least 20% of tax credit units assist homeless residents (3 points)

+c.
+100% of tax credit units assist homeless residents (5 points)

+Senior Housing: The project conforms to LIHTC threshold number 1, and serves only residents 55 years of age or older.
+(5 points)

+Intermediary Costs (soft costs): Points will be given to projects on a sliding scale of intermediary costs based on percentage of total project costs.
+For selected projects, this percentage will be enforced at issuance of IRS Form 8609.
+(3 or 5 points)